 Shrek’s Adventure – an interactive exploration starting with a bus ride, animation and story telling with audience participation.
 Avoid taking children who might get scared.

 Theatre shows – get cheaper on the day tickets from places in Leicester Square, or for August look out for Kids Week tickets where children go free to selected shows during the month.
 Popular shows do sell out in advance though.
+Look out for street festivals and pop up locations during school holidays.
+There’s also West End Live which takes place in Leicester Square with excerpts from the shows (arrive early because people queue to get decent places to watch).

 Wildlife and nature